DenricoL/Dodownloader/README.md

 # Dodownloader
-A web application that allows users to download Instagram videos via URL.
+A web application that allows users to download videos via URL.
 The application automatically deletes downloaded files after delivery to avoid overloading the server storage.

 ## About